Credit Cards Travel Credit Cards

 This is a top family favorite travel rewards credit card.
 That’s because Chase Ultimate Rewards points are straightforward and easy to redeem.
 You can either use them to book travel directly in the Chase portal for a value of 1.25 cents each, or you can transfer directly to many large travel partners like Marriott, United, and Southwest.

 The Chase Sapphire Preferred® Card earns 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
 While this isn’t the top-earning card out there, it’s still a solid return for a reasonable $95 annual fee.
-Factor in the 75,000 point welcome bonus after spending $4,000 in the first 3 months (worth $937.50 in travel when you redeem through the portal), and the Chase Sapphire Preferred card is an easy win for many families.
+Factor in that you can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year, and the Chase Sapphire Preferred card is an easy win for many families.

 Capital One Venture Rewards Credit Card